Mostafa-wael/Clean-My-Linux/README.md

 1. Clone the repo.
 2. Add the script into your Home.
+3. Give the script the required permissions: `chmod u+x clean`
+4. Add it to your binaries: `sudo cp ./clean /usr/local/bin`
-3. Run `sudo ./clean`
+3. Finally, run: `sudo clean`

 Check the storage before and after!

 ![Script](https://user-images.githubusercontent.com/56788883/146991100-f4741c68-3769-42bc-9542-bc72a312b603.png)

-The script do the following:
+The script does the following:
 - Clean all the log files.
 - Clean systemd journal logs.
 - Clean the thumbnail cache.